Title

 1. The right to privacy is a basic right of every South Carolinian.
 The confidentiality of the patient shall be of the utmost concern.
 The release or re-release of data, in raw or aggregate form, that can be reasonably expected to reveal the identity of an individual patient will be made only when a mandate has been established by statutory law.

-2. The policy of the DOC shall be to make determinations on requests for information in favor of access, subject to the specific limitations concerning use, confidentiality, security and accuracy.
+2. The policy of the DOC shall be to make determinations on requests for information in favor of access, subject to the specific limitations concerning use, confidentiality, security, and accuracy.

-3. The DOC believes that through the Revenue and Fiscal Affairs Office, Data Integration and Analysis Division (hereinafter referenced as RFA), educational programs should be designed and implemented to make its information understandable and usable to purchasers, facilities, government agencies and the general public.
+3. The DOC believes that through the Revenue and Fiscal Affairs Office, Data Integration and Analysis Division (hereinafter referenced as RFA), educational programs should be designed and implemented to make its information understandable and usable to purchasers, facilities, government agencies, and the general public.
 This information will assist consumers in making informed health care decisions.
 The RFA will also provide additional information to government agencies and facilities to assist them in making health care policy.

 DATA RELEASE PROTOCOL